 Business process compliance refers to the process of adhering to rules, policies, standards, and regulations in an organization’s day-to-day operations.
-The ultimate goal of process compliance is to ensure that an organization’s business processes and day-to-day operations are in accordance with a laid down set of norms.

 In most industries, there are rules and guidelines that businesses that operate in the industry must always follow.
 These are clearly stated laws and not complying with them may result in stiff penalties for the organization and result in a loss of business.